-- 33. Plaintiff James Beyer is a resident of Kentucky, living in Bowling Green in Warren County.
+- 36. Plaintiff James Beyer is a resident of Kentucky.
 Plaintiff Beyer created his first account on DraftKings in Illinois when he was under eighteen years old.
-Plaintiff Beyer was able to create several accounts on DraftKings and enter free promotions with cash prizes before he turned twenty-one years old. - 34.
-As soon as Plaintiff Beyer turned twenty-one, he verified his age on DraftKings, deposited money, and began making paid bets on which he has lost a considerable amount of money in Illinois, where he previously resided.
-When he and his family moved to Kentucky, he continued to bet on DraftKings. - 35.
-Plaintiff Beyer also responded to DraftKings' no-risk promotions and, despite being fairly conversant with the world of sports betting-having been introduced to it at a young age by DraftKings-he was misled and surprised to discover that he did not get his original stake back when he lost the first purportedly no-risk bet he placed. - 36.
-Plaintiff Wyatt Robinson is a resident of Kentucky, living in Danville in Boyle County.
-Plaintiff Robinson first signed up for DraftKings in 2023 after seeing a television advertisement in which comedian Kevin Hart advertised a DraftKings Sportsbook promotion.
-After signing up for the platform, Plaintiff Robinson learned of several other DraftKings promotions, including no-risk promotions and deposit match promotions, via advertisements withing the DraftKings mobile app.
+Plaintiff Beyer was able to create several accounts on DraftKings and enter free promotions with cash prizes before he turned twenty-one years old. - 37.
+As soon as Plaintiff Beyer turned twenty-one, he verified his age on DraftKings, deposited money, and began making paid bets on which he has lost a considerable amount of money. - 38.
+Plaintiff Beyer also responded to DraftKings' Illinois no-risk promotions and, despite being fairly conversant with the world of sports betting-having been introduced to it at a young age by DraftKings-he was misled and surprised to discover that he did not get his original stake back when he lost the first bet he placed pursuant to a no-risk promotion. - 39.
+Plaintiff Mateen Zafer is a resident of Michigan, living in Ann Arbor.
+Plaintiff Zafer created and funded an account on DraftKings in January of 2023 in response to a deposit match promotion he had seen advertised on television while watching a Basketball game.
+Plaintiff Zafer also recalls seeing advertisements around this time that included DraftKings' brand ambassador Kevin Hart. - 40.
+As a result of his reliance on the deposit match promotion advertisement, deposit matched, as DraftKings had promised to do.